neonevm/neon-evm.docs/docs/faq/how-run-neon-evm.md

+---
-# How can I run Neon EVM?
+title: How can I run Neon EVM?
+---

   * [Where can I find the testnet RPC and ChainID?](#where-can-i-find-the-testnet-rpc-and-chainid)
   * [Will the mainnet addresses for USDC/USDT/BTC/ETH be the same as they are in testnet?](#will-the-mainnet-addresses-for-usdcusdtbtceth-be-the-same-as-they-are-in-testnet)